-All assumptions and methods are described in Appendix A of this report and are unchanged from the last valuation.
-The actuarial assumptions were last changed as a result of the experience study approved by the Board on June 13, 2007.
+Except as noted above, the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of JRBT.

 The results of the actuarial valuation are dependent on the actuarial assumptions used.
 Actual results can and almost certainly will differ, as actual experience deviates from the assumptions.
 Even seemingly minor changes in the assumptions can materially change the liabilities and the calculated contribution rates.